yuvaldori/gigaspaces-wiki-jekyll/xap101/the-processing-unit-structure-and-configuration.markdown

 * Size of Processing Unit JAR file and Processing Unit deployment time
 * Isolation (sharing classes between Processing Units)
 * Frequency of updating the library JAR
+* In addition special attention is required to xml parsing related jars that have parllels in jdk itself,If your pu requires use of one of those jar,you should place ALL related jars in lib/platform/ext starting with 10.1 version the product dosn't include xml parsing jars under lib/platform/xml and use default jdk jars.